Ricci flow on surfaces with conical singularities, II

-Important to our discussion are some weighted H\"older spaces defined in \cite{mine}.
-The elliptic version is $C^{l,\alpha}(S,\beta)$ and the parabolic version is $C^{l,\alpha}( (S,\beta)\times [0,T])$.
-In this paper, for simplicity, we denote them by $\mathcal E^{l,\alpha}$ and $\mathcal P^{l,\alpha,T}$ respectively.
-For the precise definition, we refer the readers to Section 2 of \cite{mine}.
+To see that the definition is independent of our choice of coordinate system $(x,y)$, we refer to Section 2 of \cite{mine}. }

 In spite of the tedious definition, it is not difficult to understand the meaning of these weighted H\"older space.
 Away from the singularity, they are just the normal H\"older space.
 Near a singularity, the $\mathcal E^{l,\alpha}$ norm is the bound for up to $l-$th derivatives which one may obtain for a bounded harmonic function via applying interior estimate on a ball away from the singularity.
 A similar characterization is true for $\mathcal P^{l,\alpha,T}$ if we replace the harmonic function by a solution to linear heat equation defined on $S\times [0,T]$.